frectures/public/README.md

 ZonedDateTime sundayAtNine = saturday.plusDays(1);
 ```

+> **Exercise:**
+> - Write a program that determines the 2 days this year affected by daylight saving time:
+>   - Last Sunday in March
+>   - Last Sunday in October
-> **Exercise:** Write a program that determines your next 5 birthdays that fall on a weekend.
+> - Write a program that determines your next 5 birthdays that fall on a Friday/Saturday/Sunday
+>   - Would it work if you were born February 29th?
+> - Write a program that determines the next Christmas holidays perfect for employees:
+>   - None of December 24,25,26 fall on a Saturday/Sunday

 # Java 9